ibm-cloud-docs/cis/alerts.md

 Security alerts and advanced security alerts use the same command.
 When you create an advanced security events alert command in the CLI, specify the services for the alert.
 If you do not specify the services for the alert, the mean detection time changes from 5 minutes to 2 hours.
 {: important}

-### Updating a DDoS Attack Alert Policy by using the CLI
+### Updating a DDoS Attack Alert Policy from the CLI
 {: #cli-update-ddos-alert}

-To update a DDoS attack alert policy by using the CLI, run the following command:
+To update a DDoS attack alert policy from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-policy ddos-attack-l7-alert-update POLICY_ID [--name NAME] [--emails EMAILS] [--webhooks WEBHOOKS] [--enabled (true | false)] [--description DESCRIPTION] [-i, --instance INSTANCE] [--output FORMAT]